ColleagueRiley/Cocoa-in-Pure-C/README.md

 To get the selector for an Objective-C function you must use [`sel_registerName`](https://developer.apple.com/documentation/objectivec/1418557-sel_registername)

-To use this, you may need to understand the syntax of an Objective-C function.

-The syntax is like this `<function-name>`, then `:` is used as a placeholder for an argument.
+The syntax of Objective-C functions is like this `<function-name>`, then `:` is used as a placeholder for an argument.

-For example, a function with one argument would look like this:
+A function with one argument would look like this:

 `sel_registerName("makeKeyAndOrderFront:");`